Toyota Prius (XW20): Model year changes

 In late 2005 (for the 2006 model year), Toyota introduced some minor cosmetic changes for the XW20, such as a slightly updated front-end, revised instruments, and repositioned rear seats.
 Other changes comprised a higher-resolution liquid crystal display, as well as new optional features such as a backup camera, advanced air bags and an upgraded audio system with an auxiliary input.

 In 2006 (2007 US model year) the Prius added side-curtain air bags (standard on all models).
 A Touring Edition was introduced, with an elongated and larger rear spoiler as well as larger, sharper-pointed, seven-spoke, 16", magnesium wheels with plastic hubcap covers to protect them from scratches when parking against the curb.
 The Touring Edition also comes with a firmer, European-style, tuned suspension, standard high-intensity-discharge (HID) headlights, and integrated (non-HID) fog lights.

 In 2005, Toyota had to fix a software glitch that caused the Prius' engine to enter "limp" mode with electric-only operation, following 68 stall complaints in the U.S. out of 160,000 worldwide sales.
 In June 2006, Toyota also recalled about 170,000 Prius models from 2004 to 2006 due to a faulty intermediate shaft and sliding yoke in the power steering system.

+In May 2009, Toyota announced a production extension of the XW20 Prius primarily for fleet sales in Japan, available in a single EX grade.
+The EX featured the same basic equipment as the G and S grades previously sold in the Japanese market, but equipment such as hubcaps and front fog lights were made optional to reduce the base price, while colour options were reduced to Black, Silver Metallic, and Super White II, all with a body-coloured front grille and grey interior.
+The Prius EX went on sale in June 2009 and was discontinued in May 2012.